yanyshen/P2Portal/README.md

 * Edit the information of an existing repository;
 * Add/delete a folder;
 ![operations](https://github.com/eBay/P2Portal/raw/master/images/operation.png)
-In this way, the end user can be free from manual operations which have been proven error prone and time consuming.
+In this way, plugin developers/testers can be free from manual operations which have been proven error prone and time consuming.
 Eclipse Plugin Repository Portal will play a key role on making the process more efficient and stable with high quality.

 ## Use Scenario